How do I surrender a cat to you?

 Do you have free or low cost vet care?

 Unfortunately, we do not have any veterinarians on site.
 We recommend FL Aid to Animals or Brevard Spay and Neuter as low cost options for routine vet care.
 If it is a life threatening emergency, please take them to an emergency facility.
-Aloha Pet and Bird Hospital or Animal Specialty and Emergency Center are the local pet emergency facilities.
+Animal Specialty and Emergency Center (321) 752-7600 is the closest pet emergency facility to us.

 How much is it to adopt a cat?
 What should I bring?

-The adoption fee is $90.00 ($92.25 if using a card) per cat or $150 for bonded pairs. all cats will be fixed, up to date on shots, tested for FIV and FeLV, microchipped and dewormed.
+The adoption fee is $90.00 per cat or $150 for bonded pairs.
+Paying with card is preferred.
+All cats will be fixed, up to date on shots, tested for FIV and FeLV, microchipped and dewormed.
 Please bring a cat carrier with you, we do not provide carriers by default.
 You may also be asked to provide paperwork that your pets at home are up to date on shots, fixed, and tested for FIV/FELV.
-Identification is required, and if applicable, a copy of your lease if you rent with the clause that states you are allowed pets and how many.
+Identification is required, and if applicable, a copy of your lease if you rent with the clause that states you are allowed pets, how many, and if there will be any fees.

 What is the adoption process?